TobiasMarschner/ferrishare/README.md

 MacOS and Windows have not been tested, although the former *might* work.

 1. Make sure you have [Rust](https://www.rust-lang.org/tools/install) and [Node with npm](https://nodejs.org/en/download/package-manager/all) setup on your machine.
+2. Grab a copy of the source code.
+You have two options:
+    - Go to the [releases page](https://github.com/TobiasMarschner/ferrishare/releases), download the *Source code* archive for the release you want to run, extract it and `cd` into it.
-2. Clone the repository and `cd` into it
+    - Clone the repository and `cd` into it. **Important**: This repository uses [Git LFS](https://docs.github.com/en/repositories/working-with-files/managing-large-files/installing-git-large-file-storage) to store large binary assets.
+Make sure Git LFS is setup and installed on your machine before cloning.
 3. Install all Node dependencies by invoking `npm install`
     - This installs the [Tailwind CLI](https://tailwindcss.com/docs/installation), which is required to build the CSS bundle of the app
 4. Build the CSS bundle by invoking `npm run build:tw`